mcpaulafi/ot-harjoitustyo/documentation/usermanual.md

 Save your settings and continue to Weather View by clicking "Save and view >" button.
 Wait a bit, because it takes a few seconds while observation data is retrieved.

-TBD: You can select if observations are all on one window or if they are shown station by station on a loop.

 ![](./images/settings_1.png)